2501/en_lobotomy_corporation_fan_translation/README.md

 Note that this will create a mismatch with Steam's concept of what the file contents _should_ be, so you may wish to disable auto-updating in the game's steam properties after installing this fan translation.
 This behavior hasn't been confirmed, but it can't hurt to play it safe.

 # How do I help?
 Thanks for asking!
 Please open a pull request with your translated files and updated "translation_progess.md" file.
+Additionally, please take a look at "translation_guidelines.md" so everyone can coordinate on details which reach across files and/or the entire game (The names of the types of work, Zayin/Teth/He/Waw/Aleph, etc.).

 Feel free to fork this repo as well if you wish to take things in a different direction.

 NOTE: At this time I'm far from fluent in any language but English, so if you happen to know Korean your assistance would be especially well appreciated as you may have insight I lack.